Sebastrion/awesome-unofficial-pc-ports/README.md

   - [Simple Tutorial how to install Ship of Harkinian on YouTube](https://youtu.be/IK4RzYLuFZM)

 - [oot](https://github.com/zeldaret/oot) -Decompilation of Zelda Ocarina of Time.

+### The Legend of Zelda: Majoras Mask
+- ⭐[Zelda 64: Recompiled](https://github.com/Mr-Wiseguy/Zelda64Recomp) -User friendly installer with GUI.
+You can easily install Mods.

 ### Perfect Dark
 - ⭐[Perfect Dark port](https://github.com/fgsfdsfgs/perfect_dark) -Most easy way to install the game.